306: Time of the Apes

 Colonel Sanders?
 What happened?

 Colonel Harland Sanders was the man who, in 1940, came up with the famous “original recipe” and founded Kentucky Fried Chicken.
 He died in 1980.

 Peter Noone is an English singer and songwriter.
 He was the front man for the rock band Herman’s Hermits.

 Hey, who is that back there on the stake?
 John of Arc?

 Joan of Arc (1412-1431) is a national heroine of France and a Catholic saint.
 In the 15th century, as a teenager convinced that God had entrusted her with a holy mission, she led the French army against the English.
 She was ultimately captured by the English and burned at the stake for heresy.

-Gamera is a series of Japanese kaiju films about a large flying turtle who befriends children and occasionally stomps Japan.
-MST3K did several Gamera movies, including Show 304, Gamera vs. Barugon, and Show 308, Gamera vs. Gaos.
+Gamera is a series of Japanese kaiju films, twelve in all, about a large flying turtle who befriends children and occasionally stomps Japan.
+He was created in the mid-'60s as Daiei's competitor against Toho Studio's more popular Godzilla series.
+MST3K riffed five Gamera movies in the KTMA season and repeated them in Season Three, including Show 304, Gamera vs. Barugon, and Show 308, Gamera vs. Gaos.

 “Silence.”
 Of the lambs.

 Silence of the Lambs is a 1991 horror film about a young FBI agent (Jodie Foster) and her relationship with an imprisoned serial killer, Hannibal Lecter (Anthony Hopkins).
 In the 1992 Academy Awards, Lambs became only the third film to win Oscars in all top five categories.